mbucchia/PimaxMagic4All/README.md

-# Pimax Foveated Rendering interoperability with Varjo
+# Pimax Foveated Rendering interoperability with Varjo (and more)

 ## Installing